xBlade58/smart-meter-platform-page/README.md

 ## Milestones

-We are planning to reach the following milestones in our project in the specified ammount of time.
+We are planning to reach the following milestones in our project in the specified amount of time.

 | Milestone | Description | Due Date |
 | -- | -- | -- |